 The objective of our MSc Species Identification and Survey Skills programme is to prime you for employment as a fully skilled field ecologist working as an ecological consultant.

 To achieve this, the School of Biological Sciences has teamed up with ecological consultants at RSK Group Ltd since 2011, and more recently with Aspect Ecology, to deliver a course that precisely provides the skills and knowledge demanded by consultants.
 Most of the 110 taught credits consist of hands-on and field-based training, with no written examinations.
 In addition to the taught component, you will have the opportunity to embark on a six-month work placement with an ecological consultant.
 A bursary for this period is provided by the employer.

 More than half of all credits on this programme are overseen by consultants when you choose to take a placement and, consequently, this course is unique in the UK.
 As a result of this synergy, the current course employment rate in the ecology and ecological consultancy sectors is 100% (DLHE survey, 2016–17 leavers).

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

-Entry requirements: You are normally required to have a good undergraduate honours degree (2:1) or above (or equivalent from a university outside the UK, in a related subject such as biological sciences, geographical sciences, agricultural sciences or environmental sciences, but each application will be considered individually.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a related subject such as biological sciences, geographical sciences, agricultural sciences or environmental sciences, but each application will be considered individually.

 What will you study?

 Vegetation Survey and Assessment